jacksarick/challenger/README.md

 - Can't do multiple tries in one session.
 - Quite a lot really.

-Special thanks to Craig Buckler for the basis of the upload code, and to Jeremy Thomas for the CSS.
+Special thanks to Craig Buckler for the basis of the upload code.